-What´s going to happen when you take your dog to the veterinary clinic?
-She has just been hit by a car, is acting oddly, and one of her back legs looks odd.
+Your dog has just been hit by a car, is acting oddly, and one of her back legs looks hurt.
 What happens next?

-You need to stay calm both for your sake and for your dog´s.
+You need to stay calm, both for your sake and for your dog's.
 Being hit by a massive hunk of metal is hard.
-Dogs hit by a car often die before they even make it to their ride, or die before they reach the veterinary hospital, so if your dog is still alive after being hit by a car, and is able to make it to the clinic alive, there is a good chance she will make it.
+Dogs hit by a car often die before they even make it to their ride or before they reach the veterinary hospital.
+So, if your dog is still alive after being hit by a car (and is able to make it to the clinic alive) there is a good chance she will make it.

 The lungs will also be auscultated (listened to with a stethoscope) at this time to check for sounds of trauma and fluid.

-If your dog is showing any symptoms of shock or internal bleeding she will be catheterized (usually in the front leg) and fluids will be pumped into her rapidly-sometimes with the aid of a pump, sometimes the vet or an assistant will grab the bag and squeeze it to make the fluids go in as quickly as possible.
+If your dog is showing any symptoms of shock or internal bleeding, she will be catheterized (usually in the front leg), and fluids will be pumped into her rapidly.
+Sometimes this happens with the aid of a pump, sometimes the vet or an assistant will grab the bag and squeeze it to make the fluids go in as quickly as possible.

 She will also be given an injection that will help many of her fluids return to the vessels.
 The fluids will stabilize her and there will be time to diagnose the other injuries.
 She may need x-rays to check her lungs for injuries, x-rays of the long bones she has injured to check for fractures, or maybe blood work to make sure her red blood cell level is stabilizing.